Lawrence Thornton

-Lawrence Thornton (born 1937) was an American novelist and critic living in Claremont, California.
-His most well known novel, Imagining Argentina, employs the methods of magic realism to tell a story of the Dirty War (1976-1983).
+Lawrence Thornton (born 1937) is an American novelist and critic living in Claremont, California.
+His best-known novel, Imagining Argentina, employs the methods of magic realism to tell a story of the Dirty War (1976–1983).
 This novel, along with Naming the Spirits and Tales from the Blue Archives, makes up the Argentina Trilogy.

-His work, published in eighteen languages, is frequently taught in schools and universities.
+His work, published in 18 languages, is frequently taught in schools and universities.
 In 2003 a film was made of Imagining Argentina by Christopher Hampton starring Antonio Banderas, Emma Thompson and Claire Bloom.
 In 1996, Zorongo Flamenco, a Minneapolis-based flamenco troupe, staged a flamenco version of the novel that featured an international cast of dancers and singers.
 In addition to writing six novels, he is the author of a non-fiction study of modern fiction, Unbodied Hope, as well as scholarly articles in PMLA, Comparative Literature, American Literature, Modern Fiction Studies and other learned journals.
 During the 1990s he was a regular reviewer for The New York Times Book Review.